Do guppies make good tankmates for betta fish?

 Guppy and Betta’s Behavior

-Guppies are peaceful fish that makes a great addition to any community tank.
+Guppies are peaceful fish that make a great addition to any community tank.
 These little dynamos are almost hyperactive, continually darting around the tank.

 Guppies are prolific breeders, and you will often notice the males pursuing the females, wiggling their fins in an attempt to win a mate.